Rape during the occupation of Japan: U.S. military rapes

 There is no documentary evidence that mass rape was committed by Allied troops during the Pacific War.
 There are, however, numerous credible testimony accounts which allege that a large number of rapes were committed by U.S. forces during the Battle of Okinawa in 1945.

 Okinawan historian Oshiro Masayasu (former director of the Okinawa Prefectural Historical Archives) writes:

 Soon after the U.S. marines landed, all the women of a village on Motobu Peninsula fell into the hands of American soldiers.
 At the time, there were only women, children and old people in the village, as all the young men had been mobilized for the war.
 Soon after landing, the Marines "mopped up" the entire village, but found no signs of Japanese forces.
 Taking advantage of the situation, they started "hunting for women" in broad daylight and those who were hiding in the village or nearby air raid shelters were dragged out one after another.

 According to Toshiyuki Tanaka, 76 cases of rape or rape-murder were reported during the first five years of the American occupation of Okinawa.
 However, he asserts this is probably not the true figure, as most cases were unreported.

 Peter Schrijvers finds it remarkable that looking East Asian was enough to be in danger of rape by American soldiers, as for example happened to some of the Korean sex slaves that the Japanese had by force brought to the island.
 Schrijvers writes that "many women" were brutally violated with "not even the least mercy".

 Marching south, men of the 4th Marines passed a group of some 10 American soldiers bunched together in a tight circle next to the road.
 They were 'quite animated', noted a corporal who assumed they were playing a game of craps.
 'Then as we passed them', said the shocked marine, 'I could see they were taking turns raping an oriental woman.
 I was furious, but our outfit kept marching by as though nothing unusual was going on'.

-Although Japanese reports of rape were largely ignored at the time due to lack of records, as many as 10,000 Okinawan women may have been raped according to an estimate from one Okinawan historian.
+Although reports of rape were largely ignored at the time due to lack of records, as many as 10,000 Okinawan women may have been raped according to an estimate from one Okinawan historian.
 It has been claimed that the rape was so prevalent that most Okinawans over age 65 around the year 2000 either knew or had heard of a woman who was raped in the aftermath of the war.
 US Military officials stated in 2000 that there is no evidence of mass rapes.